 Numbed Spaniards struggle to understand murder of ETA hostage

-Many of the demonstrators were among the half-million people who marched Saturday along the same boulevards to plead for the life of Blanco, who was abducted Thursday.
-That procession was led by Prime Minister Jose Maria Aznar, whose appeal for Blanco’s release were televised nationwide.
+Many of the demonstrators were among half a million people who marched Saturday along the same boulevards to plead for the life of Miguel Angel Blanco, who was abducted Thursday.
+That procession was led by Prime Minister Jose Maria Aznar, whose appeal for Blanco’s release was televised nationwide.

-The pleas were in vain, for the 29-year-old accountant was found handcuffed and shot Saturday afternoon in a wooded area near the Basque city of San Sebastian.
+The 29-year-old accountant was found handcuffed and shot Saturday afternoon in a wooded area near the Basque city of San Sebastian.
 He died Sunday morning.

-When the demonstrators flocked again to Bilbao’s streets Sunday evening, they voiced their rage and grief, raising their hands and shouting ``Murderers!″ and ``Miguel!
-Miguel!″ They also called for an an end to ETA, the group that kidnapped Blanco.
+When the demonstrators flocked again to the streets of this Basque capital Sunday evening, they voiced their rage and grief, raising their fists and shouting ``Murderers!″ and ``Miguel!
+Miguel!″ They also called for an end to ETA, the group that kidnapped Blanco.

-``We must stop being afraid of ETA and join together so that this terrorism ends once and for all,″ said Felix Maccoaga, a school teacher in Bilbao, 200 miles north of the capital Madrid.
+``We must stop being afraid of ETA and join together so that this terrorism ends once and for all,″ said Felix Maccoaga, a school teacher in Bilbao, 200 miles north of Spain’s capital, Madrid.

-In Eruma, Blanco’s hometown, thousands of mourners shouted his name and clapped as his body was driven up to the town hall to lie in state until his funeral.
+In Ermua, Blanco’s hometown, black ribbons and white sheets of mourning adorned balconies and thousands of mourners shouted his name and clapped as his body was driven up to the town hall to lie in state until his funeral.